AvtsVivek/Rss-Hidden-Facts/src/GeneralInsidents/ReadMe.md

 --------------------------------------------------------------------------------------------------------

 Everyone is aware of RTI right?
-The Right to Information act, the UPA govt brought out way back in 2005.
+The Right to Information act, the UPA govt brought it out way back in 2005.

 For many months now, I have been hearing that this RTI has become a joke, becuase pple file an RTI, then its pending for a long time, then the govt would say, the requested info doest not come under RTI and so the govt cannot provide the info.
 There was also a talk that RTI is slowly dying.
 See Ref 3.

 I was sceptical of such claims.
 An individual files a request, and the authority will provide if it is within his perview.
+Simple.

+Boy I was wrong.

 Then I came to know about this news where a Railway officer is transfered abruptly.
-He gave info regading the cost of PM Modi selfie booths.
+He revealed info regading the cost of PM Modi selfie booths.
+Ofcourse as a reponse to RTI, he simply did his duty.
 See Ref 1.

-I was not surprized by such transfers, because a few months ago CAG offices were transfered by the govt for exposing corruption.
+I was not surprized by such transfers, because a few months ago CAG officers were transfered by the govt for exposing corruption.
 See Ref 2.

 So the message here is silent and clear.
 If something govt does not want you to know, you just cannot know.
-And the govt officers better be careful before giving out any info to the public with the govt does not like.
+And the govt officers better be careful before giving out any info to the public which the govt(Modi) does not like.

 Hmm...Felt like we are slowly and studily moving towards China.
 In China the govt spends billons to ensure the only footage westren media have is what the ccp wants them to see.

+Its much better during UPA.
+People could talk freely then.
+And because of that, UPA fell.
+Today if you ask a question, you are called a congressi.
+Anything againest Modi is today is an offence againest the country, Hindu relegion.

 Ref 1:
 http://timesofindia.indiatimes.com/articleshow/106499873.cms?utm_source=contentofinterest&utm_medium=text&utm_campaign=cppst